So you’ve cooked a sizeable piece of brisket, consumed a considerable amount for dinner and now you’re left with enough for a couple more dinners.

 When the other portions are thoroughly cooled, I tend to put a family size portion into a zip lock bag, this way I can squeeze out all of the air and seal up the bag and lay it flat in the freezer, making it easier and quicker to defrost at a later date.

-To finish off our sauce that we placed back in the slow cooker, we need to add one third of a cup of room temperature milk.
-This needs to be a serving for at least four people.
-If not, lower the milk quantity.
+To finish off the sauce, place it back in the slow cooker, add 1/3 cup (this is the measurement for a serving of 4) of room temperature milk.
 Stir that into the sauce.
-The milk will help cut through the harsh acidity of the tomatoes and create a more delicate taste in our sauce.
+The milk will help cut through the harsh acidity of the tomatoes and create a more delicate taste.

 We are now ready to serve.

-Drain when cooked and serve immediately with your sauce.
+Drain when ready and serve immediately with your sauce.